-This dish, this pasta is absolutely delicious and has many emotional ties to it as food often does.
+This dish, this pasta, is delicious and has many emotional ties to it, as food often does.
 It was on the cover of Bon Appetit Magazine in February 1995.
-I remember it because our friend and neighbor brought us over two large servings one night, back in 1995.
-We had actually just met after having both moved into our brand new homes on a cul-de-sac in Laguna Niguel, California.
+I remember it because our friend and neighbor brought us over two large servings one night back in 1995.
+We had actually just met after having both moved into our brand-new homes on a cul-de-sac in Laguna Niguel, California.
 We lived next door to each other for four wonderful years before we relocated to Northern Virginia.
-We arrived in February and Patrick was born in April.
-A new friend from McLean, VA that we had only met a month or so before Patrick was born brought us dinner one night.
+We arrived in February, and Patrick was born in April.
+A new friend from McLean, VA, whom we had only met a month or so before Patrick was born, brought us dinner one night.
 The same pasta!
 We couldn’t believe it.
-Two friends in two completely different places and four years apart, brought us the same exact dinner.
-So when I make this dish I can’t help but think of the kindness of two friends, Dana in California and Susan in Virginia.
+Two friends in two completely different places and four years apart brought us the same dinner.
+So when I make this dish, I can’t help but think of the kindness of two friends, Dana in California and Susan in Virginia.

 ingredients: tomatoes, onions, garlic, basil, crushed red pepper, cheese & penne pasta

 sauté the onion, garlic and add the dried basil and crushed red pepper

 Add the tomatoes and cook for an hour stirring often

 Penne with Tomatoes and Two Cheeses, recipe adapted from Bon AppetitPrint

 This dish can be made ahead.
 It’s best to bring to room temperature before baking or bake for slightly longer and cover with foil at the end so it does not burn.
 Add a little more freshly grated parmesan and fresh basil just before serving.

 - Prep Time: 20 minutes

 - Cook Time: 1 hour + 35 minutes